Christy-cyber/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis
 ## Purpose and Overview
-Ratings data for luggage purchases on Amazon were analyzed to determine if any bias towards favorable reviews exists for paid members of the Amazon Vine program compared to unpaid reviews.
+Ratings data for luggage purchases on Amazon for the US marketplace were analyzed to determine if any bias towards favorable reviews exists for paid members of the Amazon Vine program compared to unpaid reviews.
 Two sets of deliverables were requested:

 **Deliverable 1-**
 Perform ETL on Amazon product reviews by creating four tables/dataframes from the dataset and uploading each as four separate tables into pgAdmin.
 The four tables included: